 There are several different ways you can donate to KVC and show a child or teen that they matter: sign up for our Everyday Hero monthly giving program, donate school supplies or holiday gifts, or make a monetary donation.
 No matter what you give, your gift makes a difference.

-Like we said, there are over 6,900 West Virginian children in foster care, and you can be an advocate for them by raising awareness and educating others.
+Like we said, there are over 7,200 West Virginian children in foster care, and you can be an advocate for them by raising awareness and educating others.
 KVC publishes new content frequently on our website and social media pages.
-We encourage you to follow us on Facebook and share our posts to stay informed and involved!
+Subscribe to this blog and follow us on Facebook and share our posts to stay informed and involved!